antonsustavov/spring-boot-docs/spring-boot-starters.md

 spring-boot-starter-webflux Starter for building WebFlux applications using Spring Framework’s Reactive Web support

+## Spring Boot production starters

-spring-boot-starter-websocket Starter for building WebSocket applications using Spring Framework’s WebSocket support
+**spring-boot-starter-actuator** Starter for using Spring Boot’s Actuator which provides production ready features to help you monitor and manage your application spring-boot-starter-websocket Starter for building WebSocket applications using Spring Framework’s WebSocket support

+## Spring Boot technical starters

+**spring-boot-starter-jetty** Starter for using Jetty as the embedded servlet container.
+An alternative to spring-boot-starter-tomcat

+**spring-boot-starter-log4j2** Starter for using Log4j2 for logging.
+An alternative to spring-boot-starter-logging

+**spring-boot-starter-logging** Starter for logging using Logback.
+Default logging starter

+**spring-boot-starter-reactor-netty** Starter for using Reactor Netty as the embedded reactive HTTP server.

+**spring-boot-starter-tomcat** Starter for using Tomcat as the embedded servlet container.
+Default servlet container starter used by spring-boot-starter-web

+**spring-boot-starter-undertow** Starter for using Undertow as the embedded servlet container.
+An alternative to spring-boot-starter-tomcat